 Hindi is the most-spoken language following Kashmiri.
 The language is mainly spoken by the Gujjars and the Kashmiri Pandits.

-is mostly spoken by the Muslims of Kashmir.
+The Urdu language is mostly spoken by the Muslims of Kashmir.

 The locals can be seen comfortably conversing in English with the tourists who visit Kashmir.